-Developing the Pāngarau Wāhanga Ako
+Developing the Pāngarau wāhanga ako

-Te Marautanga o Aotearoa is supportive of kura and Māori medium settings to deliver on their designated or special character, underpinned by the science of learning, is knowledge-rich, inclusive of evidence formed teaching practices, clear an easy to use, internationally comparable, and supports the development of key learning dispositions.
+Te Marautanga o Aotearoa is supportive of kura and Māori medium settings to deliver on their designated or special character.
+The redesign is focused on developing a curriculum that is underpinned by the science of learning, knowledge-rich, inclusive of evidence-formed teaching practices, clear and easy to use, internationally comparable, and that supports the development of key learner dispositions.

-The redesigned Pāngarau wāhanga ako curriculum content has been developed by the Pāngarau Writing Group whose members are:
+The redesigned Pāngarau wāhanga ako has been developed by the Pāngarau Writing Group, whose members are:

-Dr Pania Te Maro Lead Writer Associate Professor Massey University Associate Director Māori, senior researcher in education with a focus on kaupapa and mātauranga Māori.
-Moko Cooper Wharekura Pou Kaiako Y13 Te Kura- a-Iwi o Whakatupuranga Rua Mano Ana Rīki Māori medium PLD facilitator Auckland University Professor Tony Trinick Professor Faculty of Education and Social Work, University of Auckland.
-Research focus curriculum development in Indigenous contexts, including ethnomathematics, student achievement, bilingualism and bilingual education.
+Dr Pania Te Maro Lead Writer: Associate Professor, Massey University Senior researcher in education with a focus on kaupapa and mātauranga Māori Moko Cooper Wharekura Pou kaiako, Y13 Te Kura-ā-Iwi o Whakatupuranga Rua Mano Ana Rīki Māori medium PLD facilitator, Auckland University Professor Tony Trinick Professor Faculty of Education and Social Work, University of Auckland Research focus on curriculum development in indigenous contexts, including ethno-mathematics, student achievement, bilingualism and bilingual education

-Throughout the writing, development, and consultation process, the Education Review Office have provided independent quality assurance.
-Draft materials have also been provided to selected kura who have supported the feedback process.
-The design of other indigenous curriculums and jurisdictions have also been considered in the design of Te Marautanga o Aotearoa.
+Throughout the writing, development, and consultation process, the Education Review Office (ERO) provided independent quality assurance.
+Draft materials have also been provided to selected kura who supported the feedback process.
+The design of other indigenous curricula and jurisdictions have also been considered in the design of Te Marautanga o Aotearoa.

-This has contributed to the development of a curriculum designed to support tumuaki and kaiako to lift achievement and success for our ākonga.
+This has contributed to the development of a curriculum designed to support tumuaki and kaiako to lift progress, achievement, and success for mokopuna learning through te reo Māori.